KatherineMichel/katherinemichel.github.io/doc/blog/travel/southwest-headquarters-tour-2026.md

 Minature replicas of all of the Southwest liveried planes on our way

 ![](southwest-headquarters-tour-2026/herb-and-colleen-offices.jpg)
-Visiting Herb Kelleher and Colleen Barrett's offices as they were left upon retirement
+Herb Kelleher and Colleen Barrett's offices as they were left upon retirement

 🔝 <sub>[**back to top**](#table-of-contents)</sub>